 Dry sparkling wine dilutes and adds pleasing biscuity notes to this apricot gin sour.

-Stirred, strong and boozy - Manhattan / Brooklyn-like.
-Rye whiskey-based with aromatised wine complexity and apricot brandy adding a touch of fruity sweetness.
+Stirred and spirit-forward and Manhattan / Brooklyn-like.
+Rye whiskey-based with aromatised wine complexity and apricot brandy adding flavoursome fruity

 Medium-dry, herbal, fruity, refreshing and delightfully different.
 Best served as an aperitivo.

 Slightly on the bitter side of bittersweet with gentian, jammy apricot and lemon juice over a tequila base.

 Just as it says on the tin.
 Rich tropical and orchard fruit, but not overly sweet with balancing lemon citrus acidity, orange bitters and underlying gin